shadowprivacy/Shadow-Android/README.md

 # Shadow-Android

-This is part of the Shadow secure messenger project - an Android client being a modified version of Signal-Android by Open Whisper Systems https://github.com/signalapp/Signal-Android and aimed at corporate environments.
+This is part of the Shadow secure messenger project - an Android client being a modified version of Signal-Android by Open Whisper Systems https://github.com/signalapp/Signal-Android and aimed at corporate/team environments.

 ## Contributing Translations